motababravo/radio-llm/README.md

 - Maintains message history for context-aware interactions.
 - Node-specific information (e.g., battery level, location) can be included in responses.
 - Tool Use: Your LLM can execute tasks for you based on your prompt
+- Old-school bots features: anything you can imagine with a basic telegram or discord bots.

 ## Requirements